People enjoying coffee, a salad, a yogurt bowl with berries and kiwi, and a cup of tea or coffee at a round white table.

 A woman standing on a front porch holding a grocery basket filled with fresh vegetables, smiling, and wearing casual jeans and a long-sleeved top.
 There is a door with a big floral wreath hanging on it and a doormat on the ground.

 While I valued the work, I grew disillusioned with the conventional healthcare model—where nutrition was often seen as an afterthought.
-I was taught to help patients simply manage their disease with food, but deep down, I knew nutrition was never meant to be reduced to calorie counts or supplement shakes.
+I was trained to help patients simply manage their disease with food but deep down, I knew nutrition was never meant to be reduced to restrictive diets, supplement shakes, or counting calories.

 I’ve always believed nutrition has the power to truly heal.
 That belief is what ultimately led me to step away from conventional dietetics, knowing I couldn’t help people the way I felt called to within that system.

-After spending a few years at home with my little ones, I pursued advanced training in integrative and functional nutrition.
+After spending a few years at home with my little ones, I pursued advanced training in integrative and functional nutrition and psychiatric nutrition.
 Alongside my own mental health journey, I’ve tasted and seen the profound ways nutrition can support true healing—mind, body, and soul.

 A woman with long, wavy brown hair holding a bunch of kale in a kitchen.